Hiurge/100-Text-Models-Analysis-Challange-NLP-DL-ML-more/README.md

 Turns out, it's quite challanging indeed.
 For now project is in sleep mode.
 I add some analysis time to time with no pressure.

-I will definitly back to it.
+I will definitly back to it i 1 script a day mode for training purposes - just not now.

 #### Inside
 Each analysis touches new data/problem and/or ways to solve it, also i try to keep the comments, graphs and problem descriptions in check.